ilzebriede/digm5010/README.md

 > **Week#1**

 *Objectives*
 Familiarise ourselves with history of Machines and Cellular Automata.
 Practice JavaScript code using different libraries: Canvas,vectors and matrices.
 Post results in this journal.
+Maeda approach: Given a point in space over a finite rectangular area, create a parametric drawing that illustrates **repetition**, **variety**, or **rhythm**.

 Example 1